 Who hasn’t planned to eat healthy only to have your lettuce go bad in the back of your fridge as it fills up with takeout boxes?
 And pretty much everyone has been bummed to see that something you intended to use when whipping up a recipe was long forgotten behind brown bag lunches.
 The good news?
-Decluttering your fridge, pantry, and kitchen better can make it easier to eat healthy and ensure that you’re wasting less food and slashing your grocery bill.
+Decluttering your fridge, pantry, and kitchen can not only make your feel accomplished, but can also make it easier to eat healthy, and ensure that you’re wasting less food and slashing your grocery bill.
 Read ahead for tried and true tips from experts on how to get organized.

 If a diet regimen or healthy eating plan is your aim, then the first thing you should do is get rid of foods that don’t fit into your overarching strategy.
 “The biggest mistake people make is putting unhealthy foods anywhere at all in their fridge,” says Pat Salber, M.D., founder of “The Doctor Weighs In.”